 Expansion of Bantu Languages

 There are contested theories on the expansion of Bantu languages, most centrally involving debate between two paradigms: one positing an early-split and the other a late-split model.
 We aimed at reconstructing the most probable expansion of Bantu languages, starting in Nigeria and from there, following the paths associated with least travel costs, towards the east and south.
 We thus conducted a least cost path analysis with the aim of spatially reconstructing the Bantu language tree.
-Results are published in Christian Wirth's master thesis Modellierung der Ausbreitungspfade der Bantu-Sprachfamilie mithilfe Geographischer Informationssysteme (PDF, 4405 KB) (September 2014), supervised by Curdin Derungs, Robert Weibel and Balthasar Bickel.
+Results are published in Christian Wirth's master thesis Modellierung der Ausbreitungspfade der Bantu-Sprachfamilie mithilfe Geographischer Informationssysteme (PDF, 4 MB) (September 2014), supervised by Curdin Derungs, Robert Weibel and Balthasar Bickel.

 Toolbox for Analyzing Dialect Data